About the course

-Northern Education Trust is offering the opportunity for you to train and gain QTS with PGCE through a practical, 'hands-on', school-led route.
-Within Northern Education Trust there are training opportunities available in a range of academies based in the North East of England and other areas.
-This route is for those who have the confidence and commitment to work alongside expert practitioners, in a strong partnership of schools, where they will develop their teaching skills on a daily basis to meet the professional Teachers' Standards over the course of the year.
-Successful applicants to the School Direct (QTS) programme have the extra opportunity to gain a PGCE, validated by Leeds Beckett University, and to accumulate 60 Masters' credits; all as part of framework which combines academic study with direct classroom application.
+The Northern Education Trust offers the opportunity for you to train and gain QTS with PGCE through a practical, 'hands-on', school-led route.
+Within the Northern Education Trust there are training opportunities available in a range of academies based in the North East of England and other areas.
+This route is for those who have the confidence and commitment to work alongside expert practitioners, in a strong partnership of schools, to develop teaching skills on a daily basis and to meet the professional Teachers' Standards over the course of the year.
+Successful applicants to the School Direct QTS programme also study for a PGCE, validated by Leeds Beckett University, which accumulates 60 Master's credits; all as part of a framework which combines academic study with direct classroom application.
 Through this programme trainees enjoy the advantage of an 'on the job' experience, where the realities of life as a teacher are fully explored and understood.
 The majority of time is spent in one school, where trainees are supported by school based trainers, individual mentors and a personal link tutor.
 In addition to this, trainees attend school-led and centre-based training sessions, on specific subject knowledge and general classroom practice, which supplement the incomparable first-hand experience that is gained from being a full member of a school community for a year.
 Please note that, although Dyke House Sports and Technology College is the lead school of the consortium, you may not be placed there as your main training school.

 About the accredited body

-Educate Teacher Training has a long-standing reputation for school-based programmes leading to QTS and, as the accredited provider for the Northern Education Trust, is accountable to the Department for Education.
-Educate Teacher Training co-ordinates the Ofsted-regulated Training and Assessment Framework in partnership with Dyke House College and the Northern Education Trust and also collaborates with Leeds Beckett University for the optional PGCE.
+Educate Teacher Training has a long-standing reputation for school-based programmes leading to QTS and, as the accredited provider for the Northern Education Trust, is accountable to the Department for Education and Ofsted.
+Educate Teacher Training co-ordinates the Training and Assessment Framework in partnership with Dyke House College and the Northern Education Trust and also collaborates with Leeds Beckett University for the integrated PGCE.
 Educate Teacher Training, Dyke House College and academies in the Northern Education Trust work closely together to design and deliver a fully integrated programme of training, assessment and support.